nightmode/feri/docs/multilingual.md

 /dest/old_folder removed dir
 ```

-**Seconds** is only displayed after when displaying statistics.
+**Seconds** is only displayed when displaying statistics.
 For example...

 ```
 Total 0.392 seconds